Karabo-tech/Library-API/README.md

 ## Final Notes

 - The API uses an in-memory array for simplicity, as no database is specified.
-For production, consider using a database like MongoDB or PostgreSQL.
 - The validation middleware ensures books reference valid authors and prevents duplicate books (same title and author).
 - Query parameters support filtering, searching, sorting, and pagination as requested.
 - Error handling is centralized with appropriate status codes.